How To Distress Furniture: DIY Complete Guide

 One of my favorite ways to create distressed furniture is using Paste Finishing Wax.
 I use the MinWax brand, but you can use any finishing wax that you have on hand.
 If you can’t find any at your local stores, petroleum jelly can work in a pinch!

-To apply the wax, use a putty knife and scrape it across the surface of the wood, letting it break and streak in a variety of interesting textures and patterns to really achieve that antique weathered look.
+To apply the wax, use a putty knife and scrape it across the surface of the wood, letting it break and streak in a variety of interesting textures and patterns to really achieve that antique, distressed furniture look.
 I like to experiment with scraping both vertically and horizontally along the wood in order to get a number of interesting effects, as seen in the image above.

-Don’t worry if the wax appears cakey or rough during this process, after both it and the next layer of paint dries we’ll be scraping it off with our putty knife in order to see the stain beneath.
+Don’t worry if the wax appears cakey or rough during this process, after the next layer of paint dries we’ll be scraping it off with our putty knife in order to see the stain beneath.

 Once the wax has been applied, set your pieces down in a place where it’s safe to spray paint, either on a board, sheet, or piece of cardboard, and let the wax dry completely.
 Minwax Paste Finishing Wax dries quickly and shouldn’t take longer than a few minutes, but make sure to read the user instructions for the specific brand of finishing wax you’re using.